onepanelio/core-docs/docs/reference/workspaces/templates.md

     - `input.number` renders a textbox that only accepts numbers
     - `input.radio` renders radio buttons
     - `select.select` renders a dropdown
+    - `select.nodepool` renders a dropdown populated with the node pool options available.
+Use `default` for the value.
     - `textarea.textarea` renders a textarea
 - `options` define options if `type` is `select.select` or `input.radio`